IgorMundstein/WinMemoryCleaner/README.md

 [![](https://img.shields.io/github/license/IgorMundstein/WinMemoryCleaner?style=for-the-badge)](#)
 [![](https://img.shields.io/github/downloads/IgorMundstein/WinMemoryCleaner/total?style=for-the-badge)](#)

 The app is a free RAM cleaner.
-There are times when programs do not release the memory they used, making the machine slow, but you don’t want to restart the system to regain the used memory.
-That is where you use Windows Memory Cleaner to clean your memory, so you can work without wasting time restarting your system.
+Sometimes, programs do not release the allocated memory, making the computer slow.
+That is when you use Windows Memory Cleaner to optimize the memory, so you can keep working without wasting time restarting your system.

 [![Download)](https://img.shields.io/github/v/release/IgorMundstein/WinMemoryCleaner?color=red&label=DOWNLOAD&logo=windows)](https://github.com/IgorMundstein/WinMemoryCleaner/releases/download/1.1/WinMemoryCleaner.zip)